 Published twice a year, Indiana Review is based at Indiana University Bloomington.
 It describes its mission as offering the highest quality writing within a wide aesthetic.
 Indiana Review publishes work by both established and emerging writers, and works by contributors to have been awarded the Pushcart Prize and reprinted in The Pushcart Prize Anthology: Best of the Small Presses, as well as in Best American Short Stories, Best American Poetry, and The O. Henry Prize Stories.

-The magazine is currently accepting submissions of fiction, non-fiction, poetry, translation and visual arts.
+The magazine is currently accepting submissions of fiction, non-fiction, poetry and translated work across genres.
 Prose submissions may be up to 8000 words and poets may submit between three and six poems per submission.
 The editors advise they are looking for work that is “well-crafted and lively, have an intelligent sense of form and language, assume a degree of risk, and have consequence beyond the world of their speakers or narrators.”